CalSol/braintrain/lab1.md

 This lab will walk through some simple examples to get started.

 ## Sanity Check
-If you want to sanity-check your BRAINv3.3 hardware and build environment, you can build and flash test code:
+If you want to sanity-check your BRAINv3.3 hardware and build environment, you can build and flash test code with this command (run this outside the `src` folder, **inside** the `braintrain` folder, while you have the programmer and BRAIN connected)
 ```
 scons flash-braintest
 ```